 The tiny shore is surrounded by imposing white cliffs creating a breathtaking landscape that has put this beach among the most famous seaside areas of Greece.

-According to the local legend, the couples that swim through the channel are bound to get marry soon and spend a life of bliss and harmony together… Sound about the right spot for a honeymoon, right?
+According to the local legend, the couples that swim through the channel are bound to get married soon and spend a life of bliss and harmony together… Sound about the right spot for a honeymoon, right?

 This is what makes the place one of the most romantic spots in Corfu as well as the most unique place for those enjoying a romantic escape on the island.